geocoder-php/geocoder-js/README.md

 Pull requests will **not** be accepted without:

 * a) all unit/functional tests working
-* b) any potentially effected example files still functional
+* b) any potentially affected example files still functional
 * c) any additional functionality covered by unit/functional tests.

 Providers